Fakerallen/thingpark-iot-flow-js-driver/README.md

 The `thing` is the cloud representation of a device that can interact with the IoT Flow framework.
 It can be of two
 kinds:

--   A device: a physical device that uses a communication protocol (for example LoRaWAN)
+-   A device: a physical device that uses a communication protocol (for example LoRaWAN).
--   A "virtual" device: some application running on an appliance that acts like a physical device or which represents an aggregated view of several devices (for example an aggregated temperature)
+-   A "virtual" device: some application running on an appliance that acts like a physical device or which represents an aggregated view of several devices (for example an aggregated temperature).

 ### Point